markur4/plotastic/paper.md

 extensive set of statistical tests, but it lacks integration with common plotting capabilities [@vallatPingouinStatisticsPython2018].
-`statannotations` integrates statistical testing with plot annotations, but uses a complex interface and is limited to pairwise comparisons.
+`statannotations` integrates statistical testing with plot annotations, but uses a complex interface and is limited to pairwise comparisons [@charlierTrevismdStatannotationsV02022].
- [@charlierTrevismdStatannotationsV02022].

 `plotastic` addresses this gap by offering a unified environment for